 Anyway, so I followed this truck full of sweet Thai people and they stopped at a parade that was taking up all of what I call “2nd street”.
 In every town in Thailand I just call streets 1st, 2nd and 3rd ever since I spent the first 2 months in Patong and they have beach road, 2nd road and 3rd road.
 Remembering names of streets is not that important to me.

 So – there was this HUGE parade.
 Immediately I saw guys and girls with crazy piercings.
 Their cheeks were skewered through – both sides with long metal rods, swords, spears, metal of all sorts.
 It was nuts… but, while that was nuts what some of the other guys were doing was even more bizarre…

-They had a plastic holder for a straight edge razor that resembed a toothbrush I guess one might say.
-They were rubbing the razor back and forth over their tongues to make it bleed and letting the blood roll down over their chests.
+They had a plastic holder for a straight edge razor that resembled a toothbrush I guess one might say.
+They were rubbing the razorback and forth over their tongues to make it bleed and letting the blood roll down over their chests.
 Quite a scene.

 What did I see?

 - I saw guys cutting their tongues with straight edge razors.

 - I saw guys cutting their stomachs with hatches, razors, and swords

 - I saw guys running a sword up and down on their tongues

 - I saw a guy with a deer skull with antlers… an antler was through his cheek.